 Remember when Acemate crowdfunding campaign launched on kickstarter & indiegogo?
 It pitched itself as the world’s first rally-capable tennis robot.
 Unlike basic ball machines, Acemate promised AI shot tracking, 4k binocular vision, realistic topspin/slice returns and dynamic mobility. it wasn’t marketed as a feeder, it was billed as a robotic sparring partner.
-But now that deliveries are reportedly underway, the real question stands: Did Acemate live up to it’s promise, or was it just another crowdfunding fairy tale?
+Now that deliveries are reportedly underway, the big question stands: Did Acemate live up to it’s promise, or was it just another crowdfunding fairy tale?

 Overview of the project: